-Walkers can plan their adventures using an interactive website.
+Walkers can plan their adventures using the interactive website greaterhobarttrails.
 The site includes tracks and trail both within and beyond the Park, for walkers, bikers and horse riders.

 Extreme and rapid weather changes regularly occur in the Tasmanian mountains.
 Snow, sleet and high winds are not uncommon, even in summer.
 Be familiar with your route, and let someone know your intentions and expected time of return.

 Take the correct items for your walk as detailed in the equipment list.
 Ensure you are comfortable and safe for the walk you choose.
 Sturdy boots, warm clothing, waterproof jacket and overpants, food and drink and a map and compass should be packed or worn on longer and more difficult journeys.

 If commencing your walk from Fern Tree, the Bush Walking Information Sheet may help you get started.
 It is recommended that walkers also carry the more detailed 1:20,000 Wellington Park Recreation map (available from Service Tasmania in Hobart, Glenorchy and Rosny and local map shops).
 There are numerous privately funded guidebooks and publications that feature the Park.

 Plan your walk, reduce your impacts and ensure you leave no trace by:

 - Taking only photos and memories and leaving only footprints;

 - Ensuring your equipment is clean upon entering the Park to prevent the spread of weeds and plant diseases; and